colin-stubbs/f5-bigip-auth0-integration/README.md

 The x5t value in /.well-known/jwks.json is correct but BIGIP fails to parse/handle it against the certificate content.

-The reason it does this is because the BIGIP implementation is expecting the X5T value to include base64 padding characters ('=' characters) which MUST not be used in the context of JWT's.
+The reason it does this is because the BIGIP implementation is expecting the X5T value to include base64 padding characters ('=' characters) which ***MUST NOT*** be used in the context of JWS's.
+This is why Auth0 does not have '=' characters in KID/X5T; they conform to the RFC spec.

 BIGIP JWKS consumption implementation needs a way in which to validate X5T without requiring padding characters to exist, e.g. calculate base64 KID/X5T and remove '=' characters prior to comparison.